 In the same way it requires effort to network in face-to-face settings, it will also require effort on the side of the online MBA student.
 There are a multitude of opportunities to do this, such as participating in online classes, connecting with professors and fellow MBA students on LinkedIn and email, and, when you are able to, attending business networking events in person.

 How the SMU Cox School of Business Develops Leaders in Business Analytics

 At SMU Cox, you will learn how to leverage raw data to develop insights that enable critical problem-solving—no matter your industry.
 SMU Cox is one of only a handful of schools in the nation to offer substantive coursework in data analytics.

 Listen as SMU Cox faculty member Ed Fox explains how you will learn to use data and statistics to move from the theoretical to the practical in this short video.

-Analytics is one of the three foundational pillars of the SMU Cox online MBA programs, along with leadership and experiential learning.
+Analytics is one of the three foundational pillars of the SMU Cox MBA programs, both the Online MBA and the MBA Direct programs, along with leadership and experiential learning.
 The online MBA program aims to send MBA graduates out into the world as well-rounded business leaders, and SMU Cox Online MBA and MBA Direct students receive hands-on experience by examining the challenges of real companies and getting to apply their own solutions.
 These graduates will not only be able to manage cross functional teams and think innovatively, but also be able to apply data analytics to any part of the business, no matter the industry.